 Stay up on the business.
 Educate yourself so you can have an objective eye when looking at your own work.
 Figure out your style of marketing.
 Test.
 Stay HOT.
 Create a buzz.
 Stay engaged on social media.
 Get to know your clients.
 Know your market.
 Use the resources that are there for you.
 Be creative.
 If you need help with something, ask for it.

 I enjoy seeing what’s out there.
 Sending me a short email with a link to their website is the best way to get in front of me.
-There can be a lot of ambiguity in this industry, and I do my best to give back, so if a photographer sends me a question via email (which they do often), I answer it.
+There can be a lot of ambiguity in this industry, and I do my best to give back, so if a photographer sends me a question via email (which they often do), I answer it.
 That was the inspiration behind @asksternrep, an Instagram account that shares pertinent industry tips and wisdom.
-It’s a free and open forum where photographers can submit their questions to me and my team, and we answer them once a week.
+It’s a free and open forum where photographers can submit their questions to my team and me, and we answer them once a week.

 Because of social media, it’s easier for beginners or less experienced photographers to get work.
 Also, so many clients are doing in-house work and “influencers” are getting hired based on their social media following.
 This is all very new, and everyone in my position is in a state of flux.
 But I do see openings for new photographers in a way I did not before.